DebasisPaul/SOS.v01.doc/projectWorkflow.md

 - Retrieving Product data from our database & returning the data to the client blazor component.
 - Create DTO Model, dto is an objetc that defines how the data will be send over the network.
 - Create Class Library project
 - Using Repository Design Pattern To Abstract our data handling layout.
 Repositories are classes or component that encapsulate the logic required to access data sources.
+We can use repositories to centralized common data access functionality.
+Which has the benefit of facilatating beta maintability, easier unit testing, extensibility & Cleaner Code.
 - Create Repositories folder
+- Create Interface name IProductRepository